Wolverhampton station: Services

+Prior to the June 2024 timetable change, Avanti West Coast operated a daily direct service between Shrewsbury and London Euston.

+West Midlands Railway also will run a direct Wolverhampton-Walsall service via Willenhall and Darlaston, expected to start in Winter 2025/26.

 Platforms

 Wolverhampton station has six platforms: platforms 1 to 4 are through platforms, while platforms 5 and 6 are bay platforms at the south and north ends respectively.
 Although all four through platforms are reversible, in practice platform 1 is used for northbound services, platform 2 for northbound and southbound services, and platforms 3 and 4 are for southbound services.
 Platform 3 is also used for northbound services at busy times.
 Platform 5 is used by local services to Walsall via Birmingham New Street.
 Platform 6 was designed for local services on the Wolverhampton to Shrewsbury Line (and was formerly numbered Platform 4 but was renumbered upon the construction of the present Platform 4 in 2004) but is now rarely used, as the majority of services on that route travel through to Birmingham (or occasionally to Walsall).
 It is generally used for the first service of the day to Shrewsbury and for holding trains when they are not in use.

 Platform 1 is mostly used for northbound services, however in the late evenings and on Sundays, there are still a few Avanti West Coast shuttle services that either terminate in platforms 1 or 2.
 These shuttle trains, usually travel to London Euston, via Birmingham New Street.
 The shuttle trains are usually of 9-car formation.

-Platform 2 is now used for all Avanti West Coast services from Edinburgh/Glasgow to London Euston.
-The timetable change on 8 December 2013 saw Virgin Trains running an hourly timetable from Scotland to Euston via the West Midlands and vice versa, replacing the Wolverhampton – Euston service.
+Platform 4 is now used for all Avanti West Coast services from Edinburgh/Glasgow to London Euston.

 All platforms at the station are electrified to 25 kV AC overhead power.